andela-aolaniran/cp3-document-management-system/README.md

 ## Contributing
 1. Fork this repository to your GitHub account
-2. Clone the forked repository
+2. Clone the forked repository and cd into it
 3. Create a .env file in the root of the project using this sample configuration (text within the < > represent placeholders)
     ````